BrianHicks/brianthicks.com/content/post/sets-filter.md

 <!--more-->

-Of course, we can't just remove values at random without unbalancing our sets, so we'll use `foldl`:
+Of course, we can't remove values at random without unbalancing our sets, so we'll use `foldl` with `insert` to keep our set balanced:

 ```elm
 filter : (comparable -> Bool) -> Set comparable -> Set comparable